tamnguyenbbt/Okapi/README.md

 ## Use Info Class

-* To check if the details of the web elements pointed to by a TestObject, Info class is helful.
+* To check if the details of the web elements pointed to by a TestObject, Info class is helpful.
 It can be used to help you make decision on what element index to be passed to SetElementIndex().

 * Example:
 ````